 Discussion: Forest breeding birds, especially neotropical migratory birds, are declining in numbers (Robinson 1993).
-Much of the bottomland forests of the Red River Valley have been removed.
+Much of the bottomland forests of the Red River Valley has been removed.
 The remaining forest habitat is fragmented and isolated.
-Information on species presence, abundance, population trends and productivity is needed to better understand the forest nesting birds that use the refuge.
+Information on species presence, abundance, population trends, and productivity is needed to better understand the forest nesting birds that use the refuge.
 Long-term monitoring will allow the refuge to identify problems and benefits associated with management practices, land use changes surrounding the refuge, or ecosystem changes.

-The Louisiana Department of Wildlife and Fisheries has developed a conservation strategy and has outlined bird species in need of conservation concern (Lester et al. 2005).
+The LDWF has developed a conservation strategy and has outlined bird species in need of conservation concern (Lester et al. 2005).
 The refuge will continue to cooperate with the state and develop a nesting productivity research project, which will include as many of the state's priority forest bird species as feasible.